unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

     ### Command generation rules:

      - Can be either synchronous or asynchronous (i.e. `public void`, `public async ValueTask`, or `public async Task`)
-     - Any parameter that has a type and name matching a Feed or a State in this Model will be evaluated when the Command is invoked and its current latest value will be passed in as an argument.
+     - Any parameter that has a type and name (case-insensitive) matching a Feed or a State in this Model will be evaluated when the Command is invoked and its current latest value will be passed in as an argument.
         You'll find this feature to be very powerful in invoking commands by combining data from various Feeds in addition to a command parameter received from the View.

         For example: